-- 3) Designated Federal Official The DFO chairs or sits in attendance of each Committee meeting and is so designated and authorized, whenever she/he determines it to be in the public interest, to adjourn any such meeting.
+3) Designated Federal Official - The DFO chairs or sits in attendance of each Committee meeting and Subcommittee meeting and is so designated and authorized, whenever she/he determines it to be in the public interest, to adjourn any such meeting.
 The law requires that no advisory committee shall conduct any meeting in the absence of the DFO.
 The DFO serves to keep the group focused on the task at hand.
-The DFO will, with the Facilitator, enforce the Committee's operating protocols and meeting guidelines. - 4) Facilitator The Facilitator serves at the pleasure of the collective membership of the Committee, as an independent process designer and meeting facilitator.
+The DFO will, with the Facilitator, enforce the Committee's operating protocols and meeting guidelines.